SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 1. Pull the build docker virtual machine and obtain test dataset
 ----------------------------------------------------------------

 First get the necessary distant files for installation of the CulebrONT Docker container and the test dataset.
 Note that this may take quite a while (several minutes to hours) depending on your internet speed.
-Downloaded files takes 5Gb of disk space.
+This docker container takes 7.79 GB of disk space.

 .. code-block:: bash